basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 <tr>
 <td><tt>anti_entropy.trigger_interval<tt></td>
 <td>The tick determines how often the AAE manager looks for work to do (building/expiring trees, triggering exchanges, etc).
-The default is every 15 seconds.
 Lowering this value will speedup the rate that all replicas are synced across the cluster.
 Increasing the value is not recommended.</td>
 <td><tt>15s</tt></td>
 </tr>